QAston/md-wiki-public/software-eng/linux/native_wsl_host.md

 ### todos

-- can use SYSTEMD_NSPAWN_API_VFS_WRITABLE=1 to enable writing to /sys/kernel and other stuff
 - docker? run on the host instead?
 - faster io on linux by moving the image out of vhdx into a real ext4 partition which can be simply mounted:
     - https://docs.microsoft.com/en-us/windows/wsl/wsl2-mount-disk